Seven (1995 film): Plot

-In an unnamed city overcome with violent crime and corruption, disillusioned police Detective Lieutenant William Somerset is one week from retirement.
+In a city overcome with violent crime and corruption, disillusioned police Detective Lieutenant William Somerset is one week from retirement.
 He is partnered with David Mills, a young, short-tempered, idealistic detective who recently relocated to the city with his wife, Tracy.

 On Monday, Somerset and Mills investigate an obese man who was forced to eat until his stomach burst, killing him.
 The detectives find the word "gluttony" written on a wall.
 Somerset, considering the case too extreme for his last investigation, asks to be reassigned, but his request is denied.
-The following day, another victim, who had been forced to cut 1 lb of flesh from his body, is found; the crime scene is marked "greed."
+The following day, another victim, who had been forced to cut a pound of flesh from his body, is found; the crime scene is marked "greed".
 Clues at the scene lead Somerset and Mills to the sloth victim, a drug-dealing pederast whom they find emaciated and restrained to a bed.
 Photographs reveal the victim was restrained for precisely one year.
 Somerset surmises the murders are based on the Christian concept of the seven deadly sins.

 Tracy invites Somerset to share supper with her and Mills, helping the detectives overcome their mutual hostility.
 On Friday, Tracy meets privately with Somerset because she has no other acquaintances in the city.
 She reveals her unhappiness at moving there, especially after learning she is pregnant, and believes the city is an unfit place to raise a child.
 Somerset sympathizes with Tracy, having persuaded his former girlfriend to abort their child for similar reasons and regretting it ever since.
-He advises Tracy to inform Mills only if she intends to keep the child.
+He advises Tracy to inform Mills of the pregnancy only if she intends to keep the child.

 A remark by Mills inspires Somerset to research libraries for anyone checking out books based on the seven deadly sins, leading the pair to the apartment of a man known only as John Doe.
 Unexpectedly, Doe returns home and is pursued by Mills.
 Doe incapacitates him by striking him with a tire iron and holds him at gunpoint, but chooses to leave him alive and flees.
-The police investigate the apartment, finding a large amount of money, hundreds of notebooks, and photographs of some of his victims; the cache includes images of Somerset and Mills by a person they believed was an intrusive journalist at the sloth crime scene.
+The police investigate the apartment, finding hundreds of notebooks and photographs of his victims; the cache includes images of Somerset and Mills by a person they believed was an intrusive journalist at the sloth crime scene.
 Doe calls the apartment and speaks of his admiration for Mills.